canonical/certification-docs/Policy_Guide-18.04.rst

     is engaged in Certification efforts.

 Partner Engineer
     The Partner's technical contact within Canonical.
-Formerly known as a TPM or Technical Partner Manager.
+Formerly known as a PE or Partner Engineer.

 Self-Testing
     The Partner is allowed to perform certification testing on their